 Citroen e-C4 X Performance and Driving

-It won’t come as a surprise to learn the e-C4 X uses the same battery and motor set-up as the e-C4 hatchback.
-That means a 134bhp electric motor powering the front wheels, giving a 0-62mph time of 9.5 seconds and a top speed of 93mph.
+It won’t come as a surprise to learn the e-C4 X uses the same battery and motor set-ups as the e-C4 hatchback.
+That means a 134bhp or a 154bhp electric motor powering the front wheels, giving a 0-62mph time of 9.7 seconds and a top speed of 93mph.

 That acceleration time will be plenty fast enough for most people, but the e-C4 X is not one of many modern EVs that can sprint away from traffic lights with alarming speed.
 It’s moderately quick and is more interested in delivering a comfortable ride for its passengers.